tanisha25bai10142-ctrl/tanisha-vityarthi-project/README.md

 ## Contributing
 We welcome contributions to improve and expand this fertilizer recommendation system!
 Fork the Repository: Click "Fork" to create your personal copy of the project.

 **Clone Your Fork:** Download it to your machine using git clone <your-fork-url>

 **Add Your Changes:** Update code, models, or documentation as needed.
 Suggested improvements include model accuracy, new features, user interface design, or additional fertilizer classes.

 **Pull Request:** Submit your changes via a pull request.
 Please clearly describe what you changed and why.

 **Testing:** Ensure your changes do not break existing functionality.
 Test your workflow before submitting.

-**Discussion & Suggestions:** Feel free to open Issues for bug reports, feature ideas, or questions.
+**Discussion & Suggestions:** Feel free to open Issues for bug reports, feature ideas, or questions